...don't happen unless you have cross-discipline thinking and problem solving among:

 So what about mindmeld meetings for the rest of us... what's really possible?
 Can we somehow get better tools and meeting process in a system that's practical in the "real world."

-The rest of this article looks at some success I've had using a unique mash-up of advanced collaboration software and facilitation methodologies that draw on a range of cognitive and social science disciplines.
+The rest of this article looks at some success I've had using a unique mash-up of advanced collaboration (Group Intelligence) software and facilitation methodologies that draw on a range of cognitive and social science disciplines.
 Here's the key success indicators:

 for remote and local users!